 Are partner agencies an important aspect of the grant proposal?

 Yes.
 You are strongly encouraged to engage partners, particularly to help you reach marketing and outreach goals.
 Partners may include nonprofit and for-profit organizations, government agencies, and other libraries.
 Partners may not include securities firms or securities trade associations.
 Prior to submitting an application, be sure to inform partnering organizations of the project details and obtain their commitment to participate.

 Is an evaluation plan required?

 Yes.
-Detailed requirements are described on the Project Evaluation Planning page of the Smart investing@your library® website and discussed in the Grant Application Instructions.
-Grant recipients will be expected to attend one day of training on January 24 during the 2014 ALA Midwinter Meeting in Philadelphia,PA on how to implement the evaluation plan described in the grant application.
+Detailed requirements are described on the Project Evaluation Planning page and discussed in the Grant Application Instructions.
+Grant recipients will be expected to attend one day of training on January 30 during the 2015 ALA Midwinter Meeting in Chicago on how to implement the evaluation plan described in the grant application.
 Training expenses including travel, meals, and accommodations will be paid by ALA.

 What about the budget?

 A line-item budget should be included with your proposal.
 If more than one funding source is involved with the project, identify the other funding sources, the amounts they will fund, and the line items included in their funding.
 See the Application Instructions for complete information about the budget.

 How will applications be reviewed and what are the selection criteria?

 All applications will be evaluated by an Advisory Panel selected by the Reference and User Services Association President and composed of librarians plus staff of the FINRA Investor Education Foundation.